Paula P-Orridge: 1990s

 "We still occasionally get people at our shows who are sort of holdovers from Industrial music.
 And they don't really understand what we're doing. [...]
 But we're going into the future, not back into the past.
 And we're really attracting the audience that we want, people who dance and move.
 And smile.
 They understand what we're saying, which is 'Enjoy yourself.
 Be happy.
 Enjoy your body.
 Enjoy your brain and your thoughts.'

 And what really makes me optimistic now is I see people come along and they have Throbbing Gristle tee-shirts on.
 And I think, 'Oh No.' But they start dancing and they get into it."

 In the early 1990s, Paula and Genesis left the United Kingdom to live in Nepal and the United States in a self-imposed exile.
 In late 1992 the couple divorced and her involvement with Psychic TV ceased.
 Following their separation, Genesis removed Paula's credits from reissues of Psychic TV material.

-In December 1994 while in the United States, Paula recorded a solo ambient music and spoken word album, Sacred Dreams, The album was released in 1995 on the San Francisco-based record label, Silent Records.
+In December 1994 while in the United States, Paula recorded a solo ambient music and spoken word album, Sacred Dreams, in collaboration with Justin Beck, a Californian electronica artist.
+The album was released in 1995 on the San Francisco-based record label, Silent Records.
 Sacred Dreams differed significantly from her previous work and she released the album under her new name of Alaura O'Dell.
 This album marked the debut of her interest in new-age mysticism.
 Sacred Dreams was subsequently re-released on Sanctioned Records as an mp3.

 During this period she also provided soundscapes for public readings by Timothy Leary on the West Coast of the USA.

 To complement her interest in New Age Goddess worship, in 1996 Paula P-Orridge/ Alaura O'Dell established an independent, niche travel company, Sacred Journeys for Womyn.
 The company offers educational, experiential and healing tours exclusively to women, visiting sites of significance revered for a tradition of Goddess worship.